 The ending is one of those trite bits where everyone's noble self-sacrifice has to constantly trump one another's, but it's almost beside the point; Hawks has found the zippy overlapping dialogue of a bunch of professional men united against the weather, and the (notably Irish blarney-free) velocity of the Pat and Jimmy chemistry is at full manly throttle, setting a benchmark for all the Hawksian bromances to come.

 The VHS I got is blurry, not built to last.
 There is no DVD yet and it's never been on TCM.
 It is a crime.
 Criterion, put it out at once!

 BARBARY COAST (1935)

-There's a few elements that let you know Hawks isn't fully himself here.
-One of the films he made as a hired gun of Goldwyn's, you can tell he's not particularly enamored with his leading man, Joel McCrea, a foolish poet-type who loses his hard-earned sacks of gold in one turn of Hopkins' fixed roulette wheel, a "cheap price for such an education."
-This after they fell in love as strangers both seeking shelter from a rainstorm at an old deserted cabin, the period equivalent of running out of gas.
-Think Eddie's fallin' for that?
+There's a few elements that let you know Hawks isn't fully allowed to be himself here.
+One of the films he made as a hired gun of Sam Goldwyn's, you can tell he's not particularly enamored with his leading man, Joel McCrea, a foolish poet-type who loses his hard-earned sacks of gold in one turn of Hopkins' fixed roulette wheel, intentionally, as he's disillusioned.
+It's a "cheap price for such an education," he notes sardonically.
+What's made him hate her so?
+Since it's yet another trite romantic triangle thing with the older wealthy short guy who knows the angles vs. the tall, naive and handsome young idiot for the hand of a torn fallen-but-not-too-far dame (she arrives broke but is soon set up as Eddie's roulette lure, hostess, and presumed lover).
+I don't have to tell you that she and Joel fell in love as strangers both seeking shelter from a rainstorm at an old deserted cabin.
+Think Eddie's fallin' for that old lame excuse, even if it is true?
 He's not, see?
 Myeah.
 Notes Cinephile:

 THE ROAD TO GLORY (1936)